Kiko Mizuhara: Acting

 Mizuhara co-starred in Tran Anh Hung's Norwegian Wood (2010) with Kenichi Matsuyama and Rinko Kikuchi.
 She played a supporting role in Mika Ninagawa's Helter Skelter (2012), which is based on the award-winning manga of the same name by Kyoko Okazaki.
 She has also played a supporting role in Toshiaki Toyoda's I'm Flash!
 (2012), and co-starred in Keishi Otomo's Platinum Data with Kazunari Ninomiya.

-In addition to her films, Mizuhara played as a witch doctor in Trick The Movie: Last Stage (2014) where she spoke Bahasa as the movie was filmed in Kuching, Malaysia.
-In 2015, Mizuhara portrayed Mikasa Ackerman in the live action adaptation of Attack on Titan.
+In 2013, Mizuhara has made her first small screen appearance in Japanese television series Yae no Sakura.
+In 2014, she starred in the drama Shitsuren Chocolatier and played as a witch doctor in Trick The Movie: Last Stage, filmed in Kuching, Malaysia, where she spoke Bahasa.

+In 2015, she was part of the main cast of the Japanese drama Kokoro ga Pokitto ne (Crazy For Me) and portrayed Mikasa Ackerman in the live action adaptation of Attack on Titan.
 In 2021, Mizuhara co-starred in the film Aristocrats, adapted from the novel Ano Ko wa Kizoku by Mariko Yamauchi.

-Mizuhara has made her first small screen appearance in Japanese television series Yae no Sakura.
-In 2014, she starred in the drama Shitsuren Chocolatier.
-She was part of the main cast of the Japanese drama Kokoro ga Pokitto ne (Crazy For Me) in 2015.